widdowquinn/pyani/README.md

 Where available, `pyani` can take advantage of multicore systems, and integrates with [SGE/OGE](http://gridscheduler.sourceforge.net/)-type job schedulers for the sequence comparisons.

-`pyani` installs the prgram `pyani`, which enables command-line based analysis of genomes.
+`pyani` installs the program `pyani`, which enables command-line based analysis of genomes.

 -----